Free shipping to Canada and the US for orders over $40

 Search

-Paper vs Permanent Coffee Filters - How do They Impact the Environment?
+Permanent Coffee Filter vs Paper - How do They Impact the Environment?

 Coffee filters, one of the great debates of the coffee world.
 Which to choose?
 Unbleached or bleached?
 Metal, paper, or cloth?
 Which one is better for the environment?
 These options can seem overwhelming, so we simplified it all to answer your questions.
 The perfect filter for you will meet your criteria; it fall within your budget, fit into your daily routine, make less of an impact on the environment, and give you great tasting coffee every time.
 These preferences vary greatly person to person - here is a quick breakdown of each filter you can find on the market today so you can choose better!